ntno/mkdocs-terminal/documentation/docs/configuration/extensions/python-markdown.md

 :
     **Default**: `false`

-    This option adds an anchor link containing the paragraph symbol (if `true`) or another custom symbol at the end of each headline, exactly like on the page you're currently viewing:
+    This option adds an anchor link containing the paragraph symbol (if `true`) or another custom symbol at the end of each headline, exactly like on the page you're currently viewing.

 [`permalink_title`](#+toc.permalink_title){ #+toc.permalink_title }